axiomhq/variance/Contributing.md

 ## How to Contribute

-👍🎉 First of all, thank you for your interest in Axiom-node!
+👍🎉 First of all, thank you for your interest in Axiom- Welford’s method for one-pass variance computation.
 We'd love to accept your patches and contributions! 🎉👍

 This project accepts contributions.
 In order to contribute, you should pay attention to a few guidelines: